-Change Order No. 1 consists of additional construction efforts related to the removal of additional asbestos containing materials.
-The following are the items that are included in Change Order No. 1.
+Change Order No. 1 and Change Order No. 2 consists of additional construction efforts related to the removal of additional asbestos containing materials and the addition of fencing materials.
+The following are the items that are included in Change Order No. 1 and Change Order No. 2.

 1. Building 1 Roof Asbestos Abatement and Disposal: Abatement and disposal of the building 1 asphalt core roofing (4 layers) approximately 23,465 square feet.
-Effort will take 13 days with a 12-man crew
+Effort will take 13 days with a 12-man crew. - Contract Change Order No. 1

-The cost to complete the work is (\$265,495.00)
+The cost to complete the work is (\$265,495.11)

 2. Building 1 Miscellaneous Floor Tile Asbestos Abatement and Disposal: Abatement and disposal of miscellaneous pieces of vinyl floor tile with ACM Mastic mixed with bird feces dispersed throughout the ground floor of Building #1 - approximately 19,000 square feet.
-The portion of work will be tracked as Time and Material due to the difficulty with quantification.
-Since there is also contract work associated with the abatement of the interior, the Contractor has agreed that if the work is minimal and it doesn't significantly increase cost or schedule duration it will be performed at no cost and absorbed under item no. 1.
+Additional abatement and material removal was required for asbestos containing materials along the building columns and south wall.
+The portion of work will be tracked as Time and Material due to the difficulty with quantification. - Contract Change Order No. 1

-The potential cost to complete this portion of work is (\$19,261.00)
+The cost to complete this portion of work is Not-To-Exceed (NTE) (\$30,000.00)